 Our History

 The Tocqueville Society, founded in 1984, was inspired by Alexis de Tocqueville’s observations of civic engagement and generosity during his travels in North America.
 These reflections, captured in his book “Democracy in America,” praised Americans’ spirit of volunteerism and community building.
 That became the foundation of the Society’s mission.
-Dr. Thomas F. Frist Jr. launched the first chapter in Nashville, and Atlanta, Boston and Cincinnati quickly followed.
+Dr. Thomas F. Frist Jr. launched the first chapter in Nashville, and Atlanta, Boston, Cincinnati, and Des Moines quickly followed.
 These founding communities helped shape the Society into a national movement of leaders dedicated to collective giving and philanthropy.

 The Tocqueville Society now has 400 chapters globally, and its nearly 25,000 members raise more than $529 million annually.
 The heirs of the spirit Alexis de Tocqueville described remain active, continuing to promote philanthropy and host events in partnership with United Way.
 The Society’s mission is echoed around the world.
 In Canada and Korea, for instance, leaders contribute $10,000 or more to address local challenges.
 Together we are driving positive change in communities worldwide.